RUrlus/carma/README.md

 CARMA is a header only library that relies on two other header only libraries, Armadillo and Pybind11.

 CARMA can be integrated in a CMake build using `ADD_SUBDIRECTORY(<path_to_carma>)` which provides an interface library target `carma` that has been linked with Python, Numpy, Pybind11 and Armadillo.
-**Note, at the time of writing CARMA requires a forked version of Armadillo that uses Numpy's allocator and deallocator.** This fork is provided as an interface libary target `carma_armadillo`.
+For Pybind11 and or Armadillo we create target(s) based on user settable version, see [build configuration](https://carma.readthedocs.io/en/stable/building.html), when they are not defined.

 To link with CARMA:
 ```cmake